sobjornstad/esc/README.md

 ============

 esc requires Python 3.6 or greater.
-It is lightweight and has no dependencies outside the standard library.
+It is lightweight and has no dependencies outside the standard library (except on Windows, where ``ncurses`` isn't available by default and the ``windows-curses`` package is transparently installed to fix that).
 The recommended installation method is through pip:

     $ pip install --user esc-calc